Nomurabacteria

-Nomurabacteria is a candidate phylum of bacteria belonging to the CPR group so they are ultra-small bacteria.
-They have been found in a wide variety of environments, mainly in sediments under anaerobic conditions.
+Nomurabacteria is a candidate phylum of bacteria belonging to the CPR group.
+They are ultra-small bacteria that have been found in a wide variety of environments, mainly in sediments under anaerobic conditions.

-Bacteria of this phylum share several of their characteristics with other ultra-small bacteria: such as nanometric size, small genomes, reduced metabolism, low capacity to synthesize nucleotides and aminoacids, they lack respiratory chains and the Krebs cycle.
+Bacteria of this phylum share several of their characteristics with other ultra-small bacteria, nanometric size, small genomes, reduced metabolism, and low capacity to synthesize nucleotides and aminoacids.
+They also lack respiratory chains and the Krebs cycle.
 In addition, many can be endosymbionts of larger bacteria.

 Phylogenetic analyzes have suggested that Nomurabacteria and the other ultra-small bacteria make up the most basal clade of all bacteria.
-The archaea of the DPANN group are ultra-small archaea that share the same characteristics with these bacteria and are the most basal group of the archaeo-eukaryotic clade, although it can also be paraphyletic of eukaryotes and the other archaea as will be seen below.
+The archaea of the Nanobdellati kingdom are ultra-small archaea that share the same characteristics with these bacteria and are the most basal group of the archaeo-eukaryotic clade, although it can also be paraphyletic of eukaryotes and the other archaea as will be seen below.

-In some phylogenetic analyzes of the proteome, ultra-small bacteria emerge outside the traditional bacterial domain and emerge as a paraphyletic group of traditional Bacteria and the clade composed of archaea and eukaryotes.
+In some phylogenetic analyzes of the proteome, ultra-small bacteria emerge outside the traditional bacterial domain and instead emerge as a paraphyletic group of traditional Bacteria and the clade composed of archaea and eukaryotes.
 In these analyzes Nomurabacteria turns out to be the most basal clade of all cellular organisms.